Murder Is Corny: Nero Wolfe (A&E Network)

 "Murder Is Corny" was adapted for the second season of the A&E TV series A Nero Wolfe Mystery (2001–2002).
 Directed by George Bloomfield from a teleplay by Lee Goldberg and William Rabkin, the episode made its debut May 5, 2002, on A&E.

 Timothy Hutton is Archie Goodwin; Maury Chaykin is Nero Wolfe.
 Other members of the cast (in credits order) include Colin Fox (Fritz Brenner), Bill Smitrovich (Inspector Cramer), R. D. Reid (Sergeant Purley Stebbins), David Calderisi (Carl Heydt), George Plimpton (Nathaniel Parker), Robert Bockstael (Max Marow), Bruce McFee (Duncan McLeod), Julian Richings (Peter Jay) and Kari Matchett (Susan McLeod).

-In addition to original music by Nero Wolfe composer Michael Small, the soundtrack includes music by Derek Watkins, Colin Sheen and Jamie Talbot (titles), Ray Davies and Amilcare Ponchielli.
-(Note: Derek Watkins, Colin Sheen and Jamie Talbot, "Cue the Glitz"; KPM Music Ltd. KPM 441, Putting On the Glitz (track 6).
-Ray Davies, "Clarinet Caprice"; JW Media Music Ltd., JW 2016, Big Band Box (track 3).
-Amilcare Ponchielli, "The Dance of the Hours" from La Gioconda; KPM Music Ltd. KPM CS 7, Light Classics Volume One (track 24).)
+In addition to original music by Nero Wolfe composer Michael Small, the soundtrack includes music by Derek Watkins, Colin Sheen and Jamie Talbot (titles), (Note: Derek Watkins, Colin Sheen and Jamie Talbot, "Cue the Glitz".
+KPM Music Ltd. KPM 441, Putting On the Glitz (track 6).)
+Ray Davies (Note: Ray Davies, "Clarinet Caprice".
+JW Media Music Ltd., JW 2016, The Big Band Box (track 3).) and Amilcare Ponchielli.
+(Note: Amilcare Ponchielli, "The Dance of the Hours" from La Gioconda.
+KPM Music, KPM CS 7, Light Classics Volume One (track 24).)

 A Nero Wolfe Mystery is available on DVD from A&E Home Video (ISBN 0-7670-8893-X).

 The adaptation is very faithful to the story, though there are three major changes: the confrontation between Max Maslow, Peter Jay, Carl Heydt, and Archie Goodwin where Maslow proposes they give Archie "the bum's rush" is moved from Jay's apartment to the hallway of Wolfe's brownstone, two soldiers arrive at Wolfe's office to inspect the bomb sent by Duncan MacLeod instead of the bomb squad taking the bomb to examine it, and the novella's coda between Archie and Susan MacLeod during a party at Lily Rowan's penthouse is dropped in favor of a closing scene with Nero and Archie in which Archie asks, "Where are we going to get our corn?"
 Wolfe's only reply is, "Pfui."